MaximilianHanussek/virtual_cluster/README.md

 ### 7. Remove a node from the cluster
 For the case you want to free some resources and want to downgarde your current cluster we also provide a removing procedure.
-Please change into the root directory of the repository and run the following script
+Please change into the root directory of the repository and run the following script:
-<pre></pre>
+<pre>sh stop_node</pre>

+The lastly added node will be chosen to be removed from the cluster.
+First no new jobs are allowed to be scheduled onn the node for removal.
+After all currently running jobs on this node are finished the node is removed from TORQUE.
+In the next step the node is removed from the BeeOND shared file system.
+First no new data has to be written to the volume of this node.
+Then all the data distributed on this node is migarted to the other nodes (if possible, means enough capacity is left).
+At the end the node is deleted from the hopst file on the master node and therefore completely decoupled.
+In the future we also plan to completely destroy the VM and free the resources.
+Also planned is to update the available resources through UNICORE.